Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 The power structure breaks down like this:

-We'll be talking about the FDA commisisioner in a few mins… but there I was thinking it was the commissioner this whole time, but here we are… turns out we were wrong.
+We'll be talking about the FDA commisisioner in a few minutes.
+I thought it was the commissioner this whole time, but here we are.
+It turns out we were wrong.

 That was sarcasm for their misspelling, but it does kinda explain the job they’ve been doing.